Roy-lab/new-member/onboarding.md

 Sharing files
 -------------

-### Google Shared Drive
+### Google shared drive

-We use Google Shared Drive to share slides, posters, documents, and other data amongst ourselves and with our collaborators.
-Note we use the UW-Madison G Suite, with our WiscID email login - the Shared Drive ensures that the data doesn't disappear when someone leaves the University.
+We use Google shared drive to share slides, posters, documents, and other data amongst ourselves and with our collaborators.
+Note we use the UW-Madison G Suite, with our WiscID email login - the shared drive ensures that the data doesn't disappear when someone leaves the University.
 Some resources:

-- If you join our lab, it might be worth installing File Stream so you can access the Shared Drive directories right from your desktop: https://kb.wisc.edu/28362
+- If you join our lab, it might be worth installing File Stream so you can access the shared drive directories right from your desktop: https://kb.wisc.edu/28362
 - Knowledge Base: https://kb.wisc.edu/47616

 ### Discovery pages